 Protect your Horse from West Nile virus

-While horses and birds are affected by WNV, horses are affected much more often than any other domestic animal.
-Livestock and poultry do not commonly show any illness if infected by WNV.
-Although horses are susceptible to the virus, few horses exhibit any signs of clinical illness.
-In the U.S. prior to the 2004 California outbreak, those horses that develop clinical illness, approximately 30% die or must be destroyed and another 17% have been shown to suffer from long–term related debilitation.
-A vaccine is now available to help protect your horses from West Nile virus.
+When it comes to West Nile Virus (WNV), horses are affected much more often than any other domestic animal.
+Although the majority of horses do not exhibit any signs of clinical illness, the health impact can be severe in those that do.
+In the U.S. prior to the 2004 California outbreak, of those horses that developed clinical illness, approximately 30% died or had to be destroyed and another 17% suffered from long–term related debilitation.
+Vaccines are available to help protect horses from West Nile virus.

 General Information on WNV Infection in Horses:

 Latest Information on West Nile Virus Case Numbers: